 Now it’s time to blow bubbles with your new bubble solution!

-Easy peasy, don’t you think?
+Super easy, don’t you think?

 How about you?
 Have you made your own bubble solution?
 Do you have a favorite recipe?
-(If so, please share!)

 More Fun Bubble Ideas for Kids

-- Make easy DIY bubble wands with beads (the bubble wands pictured in this post)
+- Make easy DIY bubble wands with beads

 - Or make the world’s biggest bubbles with Bubble Thing